 Data Protection Officer (DPO)

-The DPO is responsible for monitoring compliance with the General Data Protection Regulation.
+The DPO is responsible for monitoring compliance with the UK General Data Protection Regulation.
 The DPO is also the central point of contact for the Information Commissioner’s Office (ICO) and all data subjects in relation to matters of data protection and subject access requests.

 Tarka Learning Partnership’s Data Protection Officer is John Walker.
 John’s contact details are: